 About the Emmett Till Memory Project

 The Emmett Till Memory Project is your complete guide to the legacy of Till’s murder.
-The app takes users to the most important sites in the Mississippi Delta and beyond.
+The app takes users to the most important sites in the Mississippi Delta and Chicago.
 At each site, the app provides expert-vetted narratives, access to relevant archival documents, and a collection of historic and contemporary photographs.
 The ETMP teaches users what happened at each site in 1955 and how the sites have been commemorated since 1955.

 Help us make the ETMP better by TAKING A SURVEY!
 The more sites you visit, the more helpful your survey will be.
 Please consider taking a pre-guided tour or visiting as many sites as you can (literally or virtually).
 Either way, every survey helps!
 Thank you!